percona/percona-server-mongodb-operator/source/kubernetes.rst

    .. code:: bash

-      $ kubectl apply -f deploy/mongodb-users.yaml
+      $ kubectl apply -f deploy/secrets.yaml

-   More details about secrets can be found in a `separate section <../configure/users>`__.
+   More details about secrets can be found in Users.

 6. After the operator is started, Percona Server for MongoDB cluster can be created with the following command: